 eBay Buyer Wants Refund for Shipping

-If you must pay the return shipping for any of the four reasons listed in the last section (not just because you promised to pay return shipping), then you must also refund the original shipping charges.
+If you must pay the return shipping for any of the three reasons listed in the last section (not just because you promised to pay return shipping), then you must also refund the original shipping charges.
 It’s one nasty double whammy.
 That’s why it’s always so important to make sure the item arrives as described!

 eBay Buyer Wants to Return Vehicle